 READ MORE: Best debt settlement companies in your area

-• Bankruptcy: A Chapter 7 bankruptcy could wipe out your debt and give you a fresh start, at the risk of ruining your credit.
-If you have a lot of debt and steady income, Chapter 13 might be better for you.
+- Bankruptcy: There are two different types of personal bankruptcy.
+Chapter 7 could wipe out your debt and give you a fresh start, at the risk of ruining your credit.
+If you have a lot of debt and a steady income, Chapter 13 might be better for you.

 Debt settlement resources